Gamelan MUS 311h

 This course in gamelan offers the student an introduction to the music and to its instruments.
 Students will have hands-on experience in this orchestra in melody, rhythm, colotomic structure, basic theory, and types of improvisation.
 In addition, cultural context will be emphasized to enhance the education of learning the music of another culture.

 The UH Mānoa Gamelan Ensemble is a community/University organization made up of current and former members of the classes.
-The organization continues under the guidance of Pak Hardja Susilo.
+The organization was established by Pak Hardja Susilo (1934-2015).